hashicorp/terraform-provider-hcp/contributing/README.md

 ## References

 The [reference documentation](references.md) includes more background material on specific functionality.
-This documentation is intended for Terraform HCP Provider code developers.
+This documentation is intended for developers extending or updating the Terraform HCP Provider.
 Typical operators writing and applying Terraform configurations do not need to read or understand this material.